-The aim of the network is to exchange ideas and experience amongst Buckland residents of practical ways of reducing our carbon emissions – hopefully to help inspire us all on practical and affordable steps we may consider to reduce our carbon emissions.
+The aim of the Buckland Low Carbon Network is provide a forum for to exchange ideas and experience amongst Buckland residents of practical ways of reducing our carbon emissions – hopefully to help inspire us all on practical and affordable steps we may consider to reduce our carbon emissions.
 If you are considering possible next steps, and would like to talk to someone in the community who has done it, we aim to be able to put you in touch.
 And we hope to run occasional events on specific topics to help inspire us all.

 In February, we held our first meeting, which focused on the topic of renewable heating – particularly heat pumps.
 We had a useful briefing on the options, and drew on the experience of four households in Buckland who have installed air source heat pumps or ground source heat pumps.
 (We’ d be happy to share information from this meeting with anyone who is interested, but was not able to make the meeting.)

 On the second occasion we met we focused on Green Energy Suppliers.
 We considered questions what is a green energy supplier, does it really make any difference if you sign up with a green energy supplier, whether all green energy suppliers are the same, or whether some are greener than others?

 The focus of our 3rd meeting, held on 22nd June, was domestic solar energy.
 We had an interesting and informative presentation from Will Clemson, who runs a Brockham-based solar energy business, with additional input from Jerry Hamilton, a Brockham resident who is responsible for Tesla UK’s home battery business.